Neuroling/SPINCO_SINEEG/_ScienceCluster_tests/README.md

 - If we want out we can type `exit` and we will go back to the usual login prompt 'gfraga@...'

 ## Creating the job
-We first create a file with some bash script
+We first create a file with some bash script (Here the first line creates the .sh file with the subsequent lines).
 ````bash
 cat << EOF > helloscript.sh
 #!/bin/bash